BetNow Golf Free Bets For 2023 Ryder Cup: $1000 Betting Offer

 However, it’s worth pointing out that Europe have won 7 of the last 10 Ryder Cup and are also a formidable force on home soil.
 Europe have won the last 6 Ryder Cups played at home and the last time the USA won outside America was in 1993.

-Can the US Zach Johnson end their Ryder Cup drought on the road?
+Can the US Zach Johnson end their Ryder Cup drought away from America?

 Note: Odds are subject to change